MockingbirdME/game_md/Dev's D20 version/core rules.md

 **Stamina Cost:** 1
 **Requires:** *body* of at least +1.
 Make a brawling attack or attack with an equipped shield attempting to push the target back.
 The character makes a *melee attack skill check* and applies the results.
 The skill check uses *body* instead of *reflexes* as the primary attribute, gains one level of disadvantage if the character does not have at least one rank in the *bull rush secondary skill (melee combat)* and the target's *melee defense bonus* does not benefit from any shield(s) they may be wielding.
 On a hit the target is pushed back one hex per rank the character has in the bull rush secondary skill (melee combat), and unless the target is pinned against a wall or other hard surface the first X additional successes must be spent to increase the distance the target is pushed by one hex where X is equal to the sum of the target's *body* and *size* (minimum one) after the first X successes have been spent each additional success increases the distance pushed by one hex; if the target is pushed into a wall or other hard surface increase the damage inflicted by the attack by the number of hexes the target was pushed and any remaining successes can be spent to increase the damage by two.
 The attacker moves with the target as they are pushed but may choose to stop a number of hexes, equal to their *body* attribute, short; doing so prevents them from using additional successes for extra damage.
+#### Brawling
+**Action Points:** 1
+**Stamina Cost:** 0
+Make an attack with the character's fists, feet, or natural weapon.
+The character makes a *melee attack skill check* and applies the results, on a complete success add a number of additional successes to the result equal to the character's rank in the *brawling secondary skill (melee combat)*.
 #### Disarm
 **Action Points:** 1
 **Stamina Cost:** 1